nhauber99/Blog/docs/_posts/2023-01-17-NormalMapIntegration.md

 While this caused the runtime to quadrouple for this example, the result turned out to be a lot better:
 <img src="/Blog/assets/height_pyramidal_3d.jpg" style="width: 100%" />

 And sure, this method may not be as mathematically accurate as others, but it is able to integrate a 16MP normal map in under a second on an RTX 3070.
-And given the inaccurate nature of normals obtained by photometric stereo, using more sophisticated algorithms, may not even make a noticable difference.
+And given the inaccurate nature of normals obtained by photometric stereo, using more sophisticated algorithms may not even make a noticable difference.

 ## More details on the implementation